The Six Fifth Wheels I Would Buy Today

 Spreadsheet of Scores for 2018: (update – I’ll be using this spreadsheet when I look to buy.
 I’ll use the actual selling price to see where the trailer comes out in the ranking.)
 This is a summary and evaluation that considers the cost of each trailer.
 I may need to write a separate blog post on how I used this document.
 I’ll try and explain it here.
 I’ve concluded you basically get what you pay for in a fifth wheel RV with a few exceptions.
 In this document I have considered what is the closet manufacturers suggested price (MSRP) I could find for a specifically equipped trailer.
 During my research, using the above documents I scored each trailer using the points system I wrote about which has evolved over time.

 Try and stay with me here because it is an important point.
 I divided the MSRP by the total points score I gave to each trailer.
 I call the final product a Value Score.
 Here are examples of how this can change where a trailer ends up on our short list to purchase.
 The trailer that ranks the highest in points, based on what features are most important for us, is the 2018 Redwood 340RL.
-But when you look at the price we would be paying for it as a new 2018 unit, the value of it is ranked as 17.
+But when you look at the price we would be paying for it as a new 2018 unit, the value of it is ranked as 16.
 The Heartland Big Country 3155RLK price makes it the number one trailer for us based on price.
 But when compared in points it scored eleventh.
-The Forest River Cedar Creek Hathaway Edition 34RL2 comes out overall the best when I averaged the price and my points rating.
+For now the Forest River Cedar Creek Hathaway Edition 34RL2 comes out overall the best when I averaged the price and my points rating.

 Wow, I think I got through that in a clear way.
 Or just confused you.